sheralamHF/log_explorer/HOW-TO.md

 ## Configuration

-The Log Explorer tool is configured via command-line arguments.
+The Log Explorer tool can be configured via command-line arguments or environment variables.
 The main configuration options include:

+### Environment Variables

+For AWS authentication and configuration, you can set these environment variables:

+- `AWS_REGION`: The AWS region to use (e.g., "eu-west-1")
+- `AWS_BEDROCK_INFERENCE_PROFILE`: The ARN of your Bedrock inference profile
+- `AWS_ACCESS_KEY_ID`: Your AWS access key ID
+- `AWS_SECRET_ACCESS_KEY`: Your AWS secret access key
+- `AWS_SESSION_TOKEN`: Your AWS session token (if using temporary credentials)

+### Command-Line Arguments

+Command-line arguments will override environment variables if both are provided:

-- AWS Region (default: eu-west-1)
+- AWS Region (defaults to AWS_REGION environment variable or "eu-west-1")
-- AWS Bedrock Inference Profile ARN (default is provided in the script)
+- AWS Bedrock Inference Profile ARN (defaults to AWS_BEDROCK_INFERENCE_PROFILE environment variable)
 - Log source (Kubernetes or Prometheus)

 No additional configuration files are required as the tool uses existing Kubernetes and AWS configurations from your environment.